-We have appointed our Company Secretary, Richard Forrest as Data Protection Officer (DPO), who is responsible for overseeing questions in relation to this policy.
+We have appointed our Head of Legal & Company Secretary, Neil Forrest as Data Protection Officer (DPO), who is responsible for overseeing questions in relation to this policy.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the contact details at the base of this page.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.